TomShu01/Arrow-AI/Server/arrow_agent_protocol.md

 **Arrow Background:** Nodes connect via output slots (on the right) to input slots (on the left).
 Some nodes have multiple output slots (like hub for branching, condition for true/false paths).
 Connections form a directed graph representing narrative flow.
 Connections are stored in the scene map as arrays: `[from_id, from_slot, to_id, to_slot]`.

+**CRITICAL:** Connections are both saved to the data AND drawn on the visual graph editor.
+Without creating connections, nodes are orphaned and won't execute in the narrative.

 **Original Arrow Function:**

 ```gdscript